TimCares/MasterThesis/docs/thesis/theoretical_foundation/self_supervised_learning.typ

   masked parts using the visible data (green) @self_supervised_learning_dark_matter.], ) <self_supervised_learning_dark_matter_fig>

+// While self-supervised models are still predictive models, they are trained to e.g. predict the masked tokens in a sentence,
+// they differ from supervised models in that they do not provide a probability distribution over a set of abstract classes,
+// which describe real-world concepts and objects.
+So a self-supervised text model can only provide a probability distribution
+// over the vocabulary for a masked token, which consists of all possible words in the language, are layer activations
+// resulting from the input (text).

+// This is important in the context of knowledge distillation.
+If a teacher model is trained using self-supervised learning,
+// then response-based knowledge distillation.

 // === Masked Data Modeling <masked_data_modeling>

 // ==== Language <mdm_language>